 As there is need for eradication of plastics, there is increase in growth of industries for Biopolymers and Bioplastics.
 Biopolymers have found wide acceptance in various industries, on account of its distinguished environment friendly properties.
 Biopolymers are now an important part of every sector Food tech, nanotech, chemistry, medical, agriculture etc.

 There is an increase of 20% (approx.) in the production of Bioplastics per year.
-Market of around 1.2 million tones in 2011 may see a five-fold increase in production volumes by 2016, to almost 6 million tones.
 By 2020 Bioplastics production could rise to 12 million tones.

 The term 'bioplastics' is utilized for a whole range of various products with different properties and applications.
 In its recently published study, the market research institute .Markets and Markets is a global market research and consulting company based in the U.S. We publish strategically analyzed market research reports and serve as a business intelligence partner to Fortune 500 companies across the world.
 Markets and Markets also provide multi-client reports, company profiles, databases, and custom research services.
 Markets and Markets covers thirteen industry verticals, including advanced materials, automotive and transportation, banking and financial services, biotechnology, chemicals, consumer goods, energy and power, food and beverages, industrial automation, medical devices, pharmaceuticals, semiconductor and electronics, and telecommunications and IT.
 We at Markets and Markets are inspired to help our clients grow by providing apt business insight with our huge market intelligence repository.
 The global market for implantable biopolymers and Bioplastics was worth nearly $155.7 billion in 2014.
 This market is expected to grow at a compound annual growth rate (CAGR) of 7.2% between 2014 and 2019 resulting in $155.7 billion in 2014 and $200.5 billion global market in 2019.